kingluddite/web-dev-notes/backend/node/004n-wes-bos-node/04-control-flow/04b-create-edit-flow-stores.md

 * This is possible because of this line
 * If we don't pass a store the form will be passed an empty object
 * If we do pass a store to the mixin, the form will be passed the `store` object
 * `- const tags = store.tags || []`
-    - We set it to `store.tags` or an empty array because further down the code we will use the `includes()` method and if you try to use the array `includes()` method on something that doesn't exist you will get an error (_can not read property includes of undefined_)
+    - We set it to `store.tags` or an empty array because further down the code we will use the `includes()` method
+    - And if you try to use the Array's `includes()` method on something that doesn't exist you will get an error
+        + (_can not read property includes of undefined_)

+## How do we populate fields and check checkboxes?
+* We have data as we can see from our data dump
+* How can we put that data into inputs, textareas and checkboxes?

 ### How do you make a checkbox checked?
 `checked`

+#### JavaScript inside Pug
-* When you want to run JavaScript you add parenthesees like this `checked=()`
+* When you want to run JavaScript inside a Pug template you add parentheses like this `checked=()`
-* If you set a value like `value=store.name` and there is no store name, it is ok, it will then just be empty
+* If you set a value like `value=store.name` and there is no store name, it is OK, it will then just be empty
 * `<textarea>` doesn't have a **value** attribute so we use `textarea(name="description")= store.description`

+`_storeForm.pug`

 ```
 - const tags = store.tags || []